bitovi/academy/src/react-native/13-making-http-requests/making-http-requests.md

 #### Using environment variables with react-native-dotenv

 When using React Native with environment variables, you can utilize a package like "react-native-dotenv" to manage environment variables.
-Here's how you can adapt the provided context for a React Native application:
+Here’s how you can adapt the provided context for a React Native application:

 Here’s how we can use it: in our project’s root directory, we can create a `.env` file with variables like this: